MichaelMar7/COMPSCI235-Assignment/music/templates/templates.md

 # `Notes for self `
 ## What templates are required?
 * First complete a layout.html
-* HEADER
+* HEADER - done
+* NAVIGATOR
-* NAVIGATOR?
+    * Browse Tracks
-* Maybe something to suggest songs? idk?
+        * This needs a tracks blueprint and do a sort by song name
-* HOME
+* HOME - need to test if it takes home